Favourited 156 times

 We're building a house and need all the help we can muster!
 There are big and little tasks, both heavy and light so can adapt depending on your desires and energy.

-We're looking for someone who could exchange a maximum of 4 hrs of help (with two days off) or we can mix things up depending.
-Hours and days negotiable but our big building days are Wednesdays and Fridays - these days are the ones we're looking for help the most.
+We're looking for someone who could exchange approximately 4hrs of help (with two days off) or we can mix things up depending.
+Hours and days negotiable but our big building days are Mondays and Tuesdays - these days are the ones we're looking for help the most.
 All things are negotiable and if in the moment you think it's been enough we're open to dialogue.
 Balance is key.

 We can offer simple camping accommodation at the Ecovillage campsite which is on the doorstep of the Forest.
-It has a bbq and a community built camp kitchen plus toilets, showers and constant bird chatter.
+It has a bbq, a community built camp kitchen and a common area.
+There are toilets, hot showers and constant bird chatter.
+We can take people in vans as well.

 Breakfasts are supplied through the week (let me know what you like, there are cooking facilities).
-I'm also stocking up some foraged herbal teas for you as well.
-During the week there will be a cooked lunch (either something we've prepared or something from our lovely Ecovillage Cafe) and on site during work there will be snacks (usually fruit and nuts).
+There is coffee, tea and sometimes foraged herbal teas for you as well.
+We'll provide lunch - either something we've prepared or something from our lovely Ecovillage Cafe on weekdays when it's open.

 Whatever your needs are, please let us know how we could help you be comfortable.